 6. So change the interpolation method, right-click on a keyframe, click Keyframe Assistant and then choose your desired method.

 7. To copy a keyframe — for example, if you’d like to add intermediate frames that mimic the action of a previous one — use the Lasso tool to select it and copy and paste it where you would like to duplicate it on the timeline.

 Keyframes in Adobe Animate.

-If you’re looking to create an animated 2D clip for a game, TV show, or the web, Animate is the program for you.
+If you’re looking to create an animated 2D clip for a game, TV show or the web, Animate is the programme for you.
 And just like in After Effects, keyframes are a fundamental piece of animating in Animate.
 Animation in Animate uses tweened frame spans, which means the frames that span the duration between two keyframes contain an animated element.
 Keyframes in this app show up as rectangles, not diamonds, as they appear in After Effects or Character Animator.

 Get to know keyframes and tweening in Animate.